Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Deeper : A Bio-Inspired Simulation-Integrated Testing Framework

 \subsection{Bio-Inspired Search Algorithms}

 We are interested in sampling from the space of possible test scenarios in an effective way to generate those that lead to the emergence of failures.
 This can be achieved by using an optimization algorithm to guide the search by the fitness function.
-Therefore, in order to find the solutions of interest, we use bio-inspired search-based algorithms, i.e., GA, $(\mu + \lambda)$ and $(\mu , \lambda)$ ESs, and PSO, guided by the fitness function introduced in Sec.\ref{D:Sec::Fitness_Function}.
-These search algorithms are mainly modeled on the basis of population evolution over time and they usually get started with the creation of a random population of solutions.
+Therefore, in order to find the solutions of interest, we use evolutionary and swarm intelligence algorithms i.e., GA, $(\mu + \lambda)$ and $(\mu , \lambda)$ ESs, and PSO, guided by the fitness function introduced in Sec.\ref{D:Sec::Fitness_Function}.
+In {Deeper} the roads---as the main focus of the test scenarios---are evolved through changes applied to the control points by the bio-inspired algorithms.
+Any changes in the set of control points does not lead to creating a valid road.
+Once a new set of control points is formed, the simulation engine performs the road rendering by first interpolating the points, then checking the satisfaction of the geometrical and domain-specific conditions.

+The search algorithms are mainly modeled on the basis of population evolution over time and they usually get started with the creation of a random population of solutions.
 In {Deeper}, we leverage an initial quality population seed to boost the search process regarding the fact that the search is done at a fixed test budget.
 Throughout the development, the impact of different initial population seeds was investigated.
 For instance, starting from an initial random population seed was not quite effective to lead the search to find the failure-revealing solutions w.r.t high tolerance thresholds within a reasonable test budget.
-The quality population seed used in the current search algorithms of {Deeper} is a mix of some valid random solutions and some extracted randomly from the solutions generated by a 5-hour execution of the first version of {Deeper} (based on NSGA-II \cite{deb2002fast}) that start from an initial \textit{random} population seed.
-Then, the generated solutions which could cause OBEs w.r.t a tolerance threshold $\tau \geq 0.5$ are considered to be used to form the quality population seed.
+We created a quality population seed mainly based on the use of an improved random road generation technique, which besides tweaking the control points, changes the geometrical parameters of the roads such as the maximum allowed angle and the length of road segments as well.
+We formed 90\% of the quality population seed through the generated set of roads from the improved random generation technique.
+Then, in order to augment the population seed, we filled the remaining 10\% of the population with solutions randomly extracted from a prior standalone 5-hour execution of Deeper NSGA-II, which had started from a random population seed---generated through just tuning the control points.
+For this latter part, the generated solutions which could cause OBEs w.r.t a tolerance threshold $\tau \geq 0.5$ were only considered.
+We use this quality population seed for running Deeper NSGA-II in the empirical evaluation as well.
+Basically, the same population seed is used for running all the test generators involved in Deeper.

-\subsubsection{{Genetic Algorithm}}
+\subsubsection{\textbf{Genetic Algorithm}}

 The GA-driven test generator in {Deeper} starts with forming an initial population by sampling from the quality population seed.
 Over various generations, new populations of test scenarios are formed through applying crossover and mutation operations to the best ones selected from the previous generations.